-- Victims' Counsel, or situations that may reasonably be perceived as giving rise to conflict of interest; - (b) involvement other than as a Judge of the Specialist Chambers in any legal proceedings in which the suspect or Accused was or is a party; - (c) performance of functions, prior to his or her assignment, during which the Judge could have formed an opinion on the case in question, that could adversely affect the Judge's required impartiality; and - (d) any other reason which could reasonably appear to affect the Judge's impartiality. - 1Where a Judge has reason to believe that a ground for recusal exists against him, he or she shall immediately file a strictly confidential application for recusal to the President and, if applicable, inform the Presiding Judge of the Panel accordingly.
+- (d) any other reason which could reasonably appear to affect the Judge's impartiality. - 1Where a Judge has reason to believe that a ground for recusal exists against him or her, he or she shall immediately file a strictly confidential application for recusal to the President and, if applicable, inform the Presiding Judge of the Panel accordingly.
 2The President shall issue a decision in accordance with Rule 5 of the Rules on Assignment.
-3The reasons for this decision shall only be made public upon consultation with the Judge concerned. - 1A Party may apply to the President for the disqualification of a Judge immediately, but no later than ten (10) days after the grounds on which the application is based become known to the Party.
-2A Judge whose disqualification is sought may recuse himself after being notified of the application for disqualification.
+3The reasons for this decision shall only be made public upon consultation with the Judge concerned. - (3) 1A Party may apply to the President for the disqualification of a Judge immediately, but no later than ten (10) days after the grounds on which the application is based become known to the Party.
+2A Judge whose disqualification is sought may recuse himself or herself after being notified of the application for disqualification.
 3If the President considers that the request is vexatious, misconceived, frivolous or lacking in substance, he or she shall summarily dismiss it as soon as possible.
 4In any other case, the President shall assign a Panel of three Judges to determine whether the Judge should be disqualified.
 5The Judge shall be given the opportunity to respond to the application.
 6His or her submissions shall be provided to the Parties, who may be allowed by the Panel to make observations.
 7The Judge shall be allowed to reply to those observations.
 8The Panel shall take a reasoned decision as soon as possible.
 9Such a decision shall be public, with redactions in exceptional circumstances. - (4) 1The Panel shall decide in each particular case whether the circumstances allow for the Judge in question to continue to participate in the proceedings whilst the matter is pending.
 2Parties shall be heard on the issue before the Panel renders a decision.
 3Following a recusal or a decision to disqualify a Judge, the President shall assign a Judge as replacement. - (5) A decision under paragraphs (2) and (3) is not subject to review. - (6) If the application concerns the President, the Vice-President shall assume the President's responsibilities under this Rule.